vasanthonline/react-animate-loader/README.md

 7. Additional customizations in terms of element background color, minimum height etc can be set via the `style` props of `ReactAnimateLoader` element.
 8. Additioncal customizations on animation color, animation duration etc can be set via CSS styling for the selector `.react___block__loader:empty:after`.

+## Why CSS  `:after` pseudo approach?
+The alternate to adding a pseudo element is to step into the internals of the HTML / React element and add a child which does the animation.
+This would mean that the library is manipulating the DOM of the element without knowing anything about the element.
+This might cause unintended consequences to the element resulting in override of the element behaviour.

+To avoid such issues, the library uses CSS only approach to append a pseudo element and run the animation in the pseudo element.
+This way, the library is unaware of the internals of the HTML / React element and prove to be a generic module.

 ## Criteria for ReactAnimateLoader